Nour-7/InternCompaign/readme.md

   -POST new data  POST request in this route /api/compaign

   -Update date with spicific name via PUT request in this route /api/compaign/:name

+  -To view report charter via PUT request in this route /api/report